Which holiday destinations still require a pre-travel Covid test?

 Some Caribbean islands

 The Caribbean is a mixed bag at the moment: the Dominican Republic, Cuba, US Virgin Islands, Trinidad and Tobago and Jamaica have dropped all requirements for testing or proof of vaccine requirements for travellers, regardless of vaccine status.
-Meanwhile St Lucia, Antigua, the Bahamas, St Maarten and Barbados require a test for unvaccinated or partly-vaccinated travellers only.
+Meanwhile St Lucia, Antigua, the Bahamas, St Maarten, the Cayman Islands and Barbados require a test for unvaccinated or partly-vaccinated travellers only.
 But Saint Kitts and Nevis, Anguilla, and the British Virgin Islands all still require a test of all adult arrivals.

 For St Kitts, a PCR within the three days before travel or an antigen within 24 hours will do the trick for vaccinated visitors (meanwhile unvaccinated adults are not allowed in).
 For the BVIs, everyone aged five and over, regardless of vaccination status, must present a negative rapid antigen test or PCR test taken within 48 hours prior to arrival.
 Anguilla requires both proof of vaccination and a test (a PCR with 72 hours/antigen within 48 hours), with unvaccinated visitors barred from entry.